Jimmy Kimmel: Early life and family

-The family moved to Las Vegas when he was nine years old.
-He graduated from Ed W. Clark High School and attended University of Nevada, Las Vegas for one year before transferring to Arizona State University.
+He attended P.S.
+236 elementary school before the family moved to Las Vegas when he was nine years old, where he befriended his neighbor Cleto Escobedo III, who would go on to be the bandleader on Jimmy Kimmel Live!
+He graduated from Ed W. Clark High School and attended the University of Nevada, Las Vegas (UNLV), for one year before his family moved to Arizona.
+He attended Arizona State University for the 1985–86 academic year and left without graduating.
 He received an honorary degree from UNLV in 2013.

-Kimmel's uncle, Frank Potenza ("Uncle Frank"), appeared on Jimmy Kimmel Live! as a regular from 2003 until his death in 2011.
+Kimmel's uncle, Frank Potenza ("Uncle Frank"), appeared on Jimmy Kimmel Live! as a regular from 2003 until he died in 2011.
 His cousin Sal Iacono performed Kimmel's former co-hosting duties during the last season of Win Ben Stein's Money and then became a writer and sketch performer on Jimmy Kimmel Live!
 His Aunt Chippy (Concetta Potenza) is also a featured part of the show.
 His brother Jonathan works on the show as a director.
 His sister, Jill, is a comedian.

 Career

 Radio career

 Inspired by David Letterman's start in radio, Kimmel began working in radio while in high school.
 He was the host of a Sunday night interview show on UNLV's college station, KUNV.
 While attending Arizona State University, he became a popular caller to the KZZP-FM afternoon show hosted by radio personalities Mike Elliott and Kent Voss in Phoenix, Arizona.
 In 1989, Kimmel landed his first paying job alongside Voss as morning drive co-host of The Me and Him Show at KZOK-FM in Seattle, Washington.
-Over the next 10 months, the hosts performed several stunts on air, including one that led to an $8,000 loss in advertising.
+Over the next 10 months, the hosts performed several stunts on air, including one that led to the loss of an $8,000 advertising contract with the Seattle Mariners.

 In 1990, Kimmel and Voss were fired by KZOK and were fired again a year later at WRBQ-FM in Tampa.
-Kimmel went on to host his own show at KCMJ in Palm Springs, California, where he recruited Carson Daly, who had been a family friend since his childhood as his intern.
+Kimmel went on to host his own show at KCMJ in Palm Springs, California, where he recruited as his intern Carson Daly, who had been a family friend since his childhood.
 After a morning stint at KRQQ in Tucson, Arizona, Kimmel landed at KROQ-FM in Los Angeles.
 He spent five years as "Jimmy The Sports Guy" for the Kevin and Bean morning show.
-During that time he met and befriended the comedian Adam Carolla.
+During that time, he met and befriended the comedian Adam Carolla.